offsoc/onionprobe/docs/upgrading.md

 #### Run the upgrade script

-This handy script may do all the heavy lifting for you:
+This handy script may do all the heavy lifting for you (requires `sudo`):

     ./scripts/upgrade-postgresql-database